dangvanthanh/vietnamese-cuisine/content/index.md

 # These fields are user-definable.
 You can create whatever values you want
 # here.
 The format must be `string` keys with `string` values, though.
 [extra]
-date = "Api.
-09, 2023"
+date = "26th May, 2023"

 # Anything after this line is considered Markdown content
 ---

-This is an example home page written in _Markdown_.

-You can find this text in `content/index.md`.
+Nằm trên 8 Hoàng Hoa Thám cạnh bên bưu điện thành phố Huế.